shlake/DCN-370/README.md

 ## Manual Install ##
 installing ShadowDP worked per instructions

+But could not get it to "run" because the CPA-Checker (see above) would not install.

 ## Concerns ##
 The CPA-Checker is very important and necessary for this code to run.
 It is available on github, which I am concerned not "reliable".
 If this github goes away, this program - scripts will not work.
 According to this.....